materialsvirtuallab/nano281/labs/lab2/README.md

 2. Compute the mean and standard deviation of columns in `train_X`.
 Both of them should be length 33 vectors.
 Use them to normalize `train_X` and `test_X`, so that each column has a mean of 0 and standard deviation of 1.
 Store the normalized design matrices to `norm_train_X`, `norm_test_X`.
 (4 points)

+Note that from here out, all model training and validation should be done with the training split and all reported test results should be done using the test split.
+You should be using proper ML best practices such as cross-validation in fitting the model.

 3. Train a simple linear regression model to predict `formation_energy_per_atom`.
 What are the mean absolute error (MAE) and root mean squared error (RMSE) on the test data?
 (4 points)
 4. Train a Ridge regression model and a LASSO regression model for the `formation_energy_per_atom`.
 You need to search for an optimal value of `alpha`.
-To help you, try the following ranges of alpha: ridge (1-10), lasso (0.0001-0.001).
+To help you, try the following ranges of alpha: ridge (0.1-10), lasso (0.0001-0.001).
    You have to figure out how best to sample the range of alphas.
 Too dense a sampling will result in very slow searches and too sparse will result in non-optimal models.
 Use the MAE as your criterion for choosing the optimal alpha.
 What are the test MAE and RMSE for your best models?
 (15 points)